Marooned on Mars: Plot summary

 In the foreword, "Tomorrow’s World", the author comments on how the development of liquid-fueled rockets points to missions to the Moon and establishment of a lunar base in the near future.
-Then he points to Mars as the next obvious step in the exploration of the solar system.
+Then he points to Mars as the next obvious step in the exploration of the Solar System.
 He mentions the possibility of life on Mars, recapping what astronomers knew about Mars in 1952, and speculates on what explorers, like those in his story, will find.

 After spending two weeks on Earth for testing, Chuck Svenson returns home to the Moon to prepare for his part in the first expedition to Mars, as the ship's radar operator and communications technician.
-Jeff Foldingchair pilots the small, fast rocket ship that was sent to pick Chuck up from the spaceport high in the Andes.
+Jeff pilots the small, fast rocket ship that was sent to pick Chuck up from the spaceport high in the Andes.
 While they wait to take off Jeff receives a message telling him that the Mars expedition's take-off date has been moved up to enable the ship to avoid a flock of meteors that lunar radar has detected.

 Although Jeff seems perturbed by the message, the full meaning of it does not register with Chuck until they land on the Moon: the Mars-bound rocket is now scheduled to blast off the day before Chuck's eighteenth birthday, which means that he cannot go.
 In spite of everything Governor Braithwaite can do, Chuck has been replaced on rocket ship Eros by a slightly older man, Lewis Wong.

 Acting on hints from Jeff, Chuck stows away on Eros, hiding in the section holding the ship's hydroponic gardens.
 With its six-man crew and one stowaway on board, the ship blasts off from the Moon and the pilot Nat Rothman quickly puts it onto a Hohmann transfer orbit that will take the expedition to Mars.
 All too quickly Chuck is discovered by the ship's engineer, Richard Steele, and taken to the ship's captain and the expedition's leader, Miles Vance.
 Officially Chuck is under arrest and Vance chides him for taking one-seventh of each of the other men's supplies.
 Unofficially, though, every member of the crew is delighted with the stunt and even the people on the Moon and Earth find cause to cheer.
 The celebratory atmosphere does not last long.